HBoots/dev_notes/README.md

 ## Developer Notes

-A very lean site with minimal styling intended to provide reference on various topics in Web Development and Linux operating systems.
+A very lean Nodejs site with minimal styling intended to provide reference on various topics in Web Development and Linux operating systems.

 **_Linux topics include:_**
 * Linux file structure